browserengineering/book/book/styles.md

 ```

 The browser style sheet is the default for the whole web.
 But each web
-sites can also use CSS to set a consistent style for the whole site.
+site can also use CSS to set a consistent style for the whole site.
 To do that, the web site posts a CSS file and references it from each
 page using a `link` element: